Our Water Challenge nutritionist Shelley McKenzie helps us understand what to expect when we give up caffeine!

 - Difficulty concentrating

-- Let’s start with the cost of your caffeine addiction.
+Yes!
+There are many great outcomes of going caffeine-free.
+Let’s start with the cost of your caffeine addiction.
 It can add up to thousands of dollars a year.
-Even if you only have the 30 days caffeine free you will still save.
+Even if you only have the 30 days caffeine-free you will still save.
+A break from caffeine will also:

 - Improve your sleep quality